kslat3r/async-js-old-and-new/PITCHME.md

 * Part of the ES2015 specification
 * First available in Node.js v0.12.18 (behind a runtime flag)
-* Can be used as an iterator function e.g.
+* Can be used as an iterator function

+---

 ```javascript
 const example = function* () {